auphong2707/movie-data-analysis-pipeline/layers/batch_layer/README.md

-# TMDB Batch Layer - Movie Data Pipeline
+# TMDB Batch Layer - Baseline Calculation Pipeline

 > **📢 IMPORTANT**: This layer is now part of the unified setup at project root.
 > **See the root [README.md](../../README.md) for the recommended way to run the complete Lambda Architecture.**
 > The instructions below are for running the batch layer in isolation (development/testing only).

-**One-command deployment**: Fetch, transform, and analyze movie data from TMDB API using Apache Spark, MinIO, and MongoDB.
+**One-command deployment**: Calculate historical baselines from TMDB metadata for comparison with real-time Reddit data using Apache Spark, MinIO, and MongoDB.

 ---